tannus/tannus/README.md

 I really love programming and
 - :eyes: I’m currently looking for Open Source projects to contribute! :eyes:
+    - :sparkler: I want to help with implementing new features :sparkler:,
+    - :beetle: Fixing any bugs :beetle:,
+    - :bookmark_tabs: Documentation issues :bookmark_tabs:,
+    - :question: And anything else that I can help with :question:!

 I have a really strong background in C/C++ and Python, so I want to keep improving on those languages.
 Also:
 - :construction: I want to strengthen my coding skills with Go and Java.